amosproj/amos2021ws07-nft-development/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report bugs and findings
+---

 Issue tracker is **ONLY** used for reporting bugs.

 <!--- Provide a general summary of the issue in the Title above -->